zachgordon25/gitmd/README.md

 ### Github

 Github is a company that will store your documents "in the cloud".
-You can have access to your code from any machine from their company website: www.github.com or their enterprise site: https://enterprise.github.com.
+You can have access to your code from any machine from their company website: www.github.com.

-**Github:** the code that you write here is public and it can be seen by all!
-You used this for Fundamentals and will be using it for your projects during the course.

-**Github Enterprise:** this is a way for companies to own the server that their work is on save some money.
-The code here is private.
-You will be using this for your daily classwork.

 ![github](https://i.imgur.com/c92z3Wx.png)